3 Marketplace Success Strategies from B2C Platform Pioneers

 Facing an increasingly competitive market, Ferreira says this agility is a catalyst for driving the innovation that will keep Carrefour at the forefront, changing the entire game for what’s possible in delivering on customer needs.

 “I believe a marketplace is the center of the digital transformation strategy, the protagonist of the transformation in any business.
 We’re talking about the business integrations, the technology, the partnerships, good people…it all creates a virtual circle with the tools we need to change and move fast,” he continued.
-“And, with that change underway, the innovation will spread across all our other formats, including stores, drug stores, et cetera.”
+“And, with that change underway, the innovation will spread across all our other formats, including stores, drug stores, etc.”